YEGDevStories/YEGDevStories-Meetup/README.md

 # Points of Contact
+### Investopedia
-Devin Hanchar - Investopedia - Primary Contact for Investopedia
+Devin Hanchar - Primary Contact for Investopedia
-[Daniel Phan](https://github.com/djphan) - Investopedia - Owner of the Github Repo for the Meetup
+[Daniel Phan](https://github.com/djphan) - Owner of the Github Repo for the Meetup